 One often hears or reads of an everyday American who is frustrated with the antics, words, or performance of a politician (or politicians in general), who says something like “we deserve better.”
 The plain truth is that the list of things Americans “deserve” is quite short, and good politicians/better politics is surely not among them.
-No, we have the politics we deserve, and we vote for it year after year.

 I we got real close to coup and it could have succeeded if the military had joined.
 Thanks god our troops at the top have their wits about them.
 History shows the military makes a shitshow of governing.
 Let the civilians be in charge of the shitshow and be ready to help the survivors.